 - There is always consistency in design across products, channels, departments and teams.
 This overarching set of rules ensures cohesion in every part of the brand no matter who works on the project.

 - For many companies, the upfront investment into a design system helps save money over time as every new designer or developer have a clear point of reference when they come on board.

 How does Strafe use design systems?

-For each new client, we build a bank of assets or design system components (logos, colours, icons, fonts, design guidelines etc) in Figma, which automatically loads into each client project.
+For each new client, we build a bank of UX design assets or design system components (logos, colours, icons, fonts, design guidelines etc) in Figma, which automatically loads into each client project.
 This has a number of benefits: